 Jamie works in Corporate Social Responsibility within Reputation & Brand at ATB Financial where she manages philanthropic campaigns and programs and contributes to the company’s social impact strategy.
 Jamie is passionate about cause-based marketing and its ability to strengthen an organization’s reputation while also contributing to the community.
-In addition to her role at ATB, Jamie volunteers as a content writer/ blogger for the International Association of Business Communicators and is on the communications committee for ATB’s New Opportunities for Women Network.
-Jamie’s goals are to expand her knowledge in social responsibility and marketing while working closely with non-profits focused on mental health and poverty alleviation throughout her career.
+In addition to her role at ATB, Jamie volunteers as a marketing mentor for the International Association of Business Communicators, a Wellness Ambassador for YEG Boss Babes, and has started her own Life Coaching company, jmebay. a Jamie’s goals are to expand her knowledge in social responsibility and marketing while working closely with non-profits focused on mental health throughout her career.

 Growing up in an entrepreneurial household, Jennifer learned to live and breathe business.
 She started her bookkeeping training in her mother’s company when she was only 12.
 There she formed a strong work ethic and developed her talent for speed, accuracy, and insight regarding client files.

 After two years of science and a year of commerce at MacEwan University, Jennifer moved to the University of Alberta, achieving her B.Com, Accounting Major.
 Her CA designation soon followed.

 As a consistent high achiever, Jennifer combines her in-depth knowledge of bookkeeping processes with her accounting education and experience.
 The six partners at her previous firm often expressed appreciation for her ability to accurately and quickly complete complex and difficult files.
 That, combined with her excellent client relationships enabled her to move quickly from articling student to accounting associate to manager.